vineet-kld/rent-a-flat/README.md

-# rent-a-flat
+# Website: Rent-a-flat

-This website is to search and rent the flats avilable in there area.
+This website is to search and rent the flats avilable in the customer's area.